chadhamre/art/readme.md

 - Sample POST body: `{"name":"Chad Hamre","age":35,"location":"Canada"}`
 - Note: Content-Type must be set to 'application/json' for the body to be received
 - `TODO` - add validation and error response messages.

+#### Next Steps

+Once the missing functionality called out above with the TODO notes, I'd do the following to tighten up the project:

+- Add JWT for authentication
+- Create Swagger documentation for Endpoint
+- Deploy server to Heroku